RakhithJK/dotnet-vscode-csharp-wiki/Installing-the-.NET-Core-Debugger-on-Arch-Linux.md

 #### Instructions

-.NET Core does not official provide packages for use on Arch Linux.
+.NET Core does not officially provide packages for use on Arch Linux.
 But many folks in the community have been successful in getting it to work.
 Here are the steps:

 1: Find or install icu (International Components for Unicode library).
 The [icu52 package](https://aur.archlinux.org/packages/icu52/) is compatible with the Ubuntu 14.04 .NET Core, and the [icu57 package](https://aur.archlinux.org/packages/icu57/) is compatible with the Ubuntu 16.04 .NET Core.
 You can find the version you have installed with `ldconfig -p | grep libicuuc.so`.